 Columbus, OH 43214-3296

-The 2018 Family Physician of the Year will be recognized on Saturday, August 18, during OAFP’s Academy Awards Dinner, which is part of the annual Family Medicine Celebration held at The Grand Event Center in Columbus, OH.
+The 2019 Physician of the Year will be recognized at the annual Family Medicine Celebration Friday-Sunday, August 2-4, 2019, held at The Grand Event Center in Columbus, OH.

 The Ohio Academy of Family Physicians is a statewide professional association with more than 4,900 members, including practicing physicians, family medicine residents, and medical students.
 The scope of family medicine encompasses all ages, both sexes, and every disease entity.
 Family physicians provide comprehensive, continuing care to all members of the family.